simplex-chat/simplex-chat/README.md

 See [SimpleX Chat Protocol](./docs/protocol/simplex-chat.md) for the format of messages sent between chat clients over [SimpleX Messaging Protocol](https://github.com/simplex-chat/simplexmq/blob/stable/protocol/simplex-messaging.md).

-## Privacy: technical details and limitations
+## Privacy and security: technical details and limitations

 SimpleX Chat is a work in progress – we are releasing improvements as they are ready.
 You have to decide if the current state is good enough for your usage scenario.